 - Vanilla: For the best tasting rice pudding, use a high-quality pure vanilla extract.

 - Chia Seeds: Chia seeds at some contrasting crunch to the soft and creamy rice pudding while adding a boost of fiber and protein.
+These are optional, of course.

-How To Make Dairy-Free Rice Pudding
+How To Make Oat Milk Rice Pudding

-Step 1: Combine and heat ingredients: In a medium-size saucepan, add cooked rice, oat milk, raisins, maple syrup, coconut sugar, shredded coconut, vanilla, and spices.
+Step 1: Combine and heat ingredients: In a medium-sized saucepan, add cooked rice, oat milk, raisins, maple syrup, coconut sugar, shredded coconut, vanilla, and spices.
 Warm over medium-low heat while continuously stirring until the mixture begins to thicken.

 Recipe Tips

 - You can add more cooked rice to the mixture for a thicker pudding.
-If you prefer a thinner pudding, use about a ¼ cup less.
+If you prefer a thinner pudding, use about a 1/4 cup less.

 - I love enjoying rice pudding hot off the stove, but it's also yummy served chilled.
 It's perfect for breakfast the next day.
 It will thicken as it chills, so you may need to stir in more oat milk.